Manolo Herrero (footballer, born 1970): Coaching career

 After retiring, Herrero was an assistant manager of Real Jaén B, being promoted to head coach in the summer of 2009 as they competed in the regional championships.
 He left at the end of the season, and joined the first team.

 In February 2011, after working with the club as a match delegate, Herrero obtained a professional licence, being named Jaén's manager after replacing fired José Miguel Campos.
 In 2012–13, he led the side to the first place in the regular season and the subsequent playoff promotion, which meant a return to Segunda División after an 11-year absence.

 On 4 July 2013, Herrero signed a new contract.
 He left the club the following year, after his side's relegation.

 Herrero signed with Hércules CF in the third tier on 26 January 2015, taking over from the sacked Pacheta.
 He was dismissed roughly one year later, following a 0–2 home loss against CD Alcoyano.

 On 14 June 2016, Herrero was appointed SD Ponferradina manager, lasting only four months in charge.
 On 20 May 1017, he signed with UD Melilla.

 Herrero took over Real Murcia CF on 11 June 2018.
 Having won eight of 26 games, he was relieved of his duties the following 27 February.

-On 6 November 2019, Herrero returned to Melilla, 13th in their third-division group.
+On 5 November 2019, Herrero returned to Melilla, 13th in their third-division group.
+He left at the end of the season, before rejoining in June 2021 with the team now in the Segunda División RFEF.

+Herrero left by mutual consent on 21 February 2022, being subsequently replaced by Miguel Rivera.
+On 24 January 2025, he returned to Jaén for a second spell as manager.

+On 5 June 2026, after overseeing a second consecutive promotion, Herrero agreed to a new one-year deal.